SimoneN64/Kaizen/README.md

 In case you have downloaded the library rather than checked out the code via Git, test `cmake_fetch_content_configure` will fail.
 Please execute `ctest -LE git_required` to skip these tests.
 See [issue #2189](https://github.com/nlohmann/json/issues/2189) for more information.

 Some tests change the installed files and hence make the whole process not reproducible.
 Please execute `ctest -LE not_reproducible` to skip these tests.
 See [issue #2324](https://github.com/nlohmann/json/issues/2324) for more information.
+Furthermore, assertions must be switched off to ensure reproducible builds (see [discussion 4494](https://github.com/nlohmann/json/discussions/4494)).

 Note you need to call `cmake -LE "not_reproducible|git_required"` to exclude both labels.
 See [issue #2596](https://github.com/nlohmann/json/issues/2596) for more information.